Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 - This season, he's put up 13.2% of the Lakers' attempted field goals, as he's averaging 17.2 per contest.

-- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked team in the league.
+- On the boards, the Warriors have allowed 43.3 rebounds per contest, which puts them 15th in the league.

+- Looking at assists, the Warriors are ranked 15th in the league, giving up 25.7 per game.

 Anthony Davis vs. the Warriors